ronythankachan/ronythankachan.com/public/blogs/blog2.md

 ---
-title: "Sample Blog Post 2"
+title: "Sample Blog Post 2. and this is the btest"
 date: "2023-10-02"
 author: "Rony Thankachan"
 category: ["AI", "Technology"]